 The time taken to get to trial may normally be expected to exceed the Supreme Court's target average of a maximum three years.
-The actual period taken will be influenced by a number of factors including the complexity of the claim and the tactics employed by the relevant legal advisors.
-Attempts to reach an out of court settlement may also delay proceedings as might a request for interim orders in respect of matters such as document disclosure.
+The time taken in a particular case depends on several factors, including the complexity of the claim and the tactics employed by the relevant legal advisors.
+Attempts to reach an out-of-court settlement may also delay proceedings, as might requests for interim orders in respect of matters such as document disclosure.